XavierBerger/RPi-Monitor/README.md

     sudo cp -a RPi-Monitor/rpimonitor /usr/local/rpimonitor

-Copy the upstart script into _/etc/init.d_
+Copy the sysv startup script into _/etc/init.d_

     sudo cp RPi-Monitor/init/sysv/rpimonitor /etc/init.d/

-Start the daemon
+To startup automatically **RPi-Monitor** at boot execute the following command to install strtup script:

+    sudo update-rc.d rpimonitor defaults

+**RPi-Monitor** will automatically start at next reboot.
+You can start it manually with the following command:

     sudo /etc/init.d/rpimonitor start

 That's it, your Raspberry Pi is monitored.
 You can now browse <http://your_Raspberry_Pi_address:8888> to access to the interactive web interface.
 Note: you can delete the directory _RPi-Monitor_ which is no more used.

-To stop the daemon
+The following command will allow you to manually stop the daemon:

     sudo /etc/init.d/rpimonitor stop

-To startup automatically **RPi-Monitor** at startup execute the following command to install strtup script:

-    sudo update-rc.d rpimonitor defaults

 ## FAQ

-**When I try to start rpiminitord I've the error "Can't locate XXXXX.pm "**
+**When I try to start rpimonitord I've the error "Can't locate XXXXX.pm "**

 A perl package is missing, check the perequisit.

 **Can I  run RPi-Monitor on a computer other than a Raspberry Pi?**

 Yes, you can, you will just have to update rpimonitor.conf to reflect you hardware arhitecture.
+If you system is using upstart (like Unbuntu), you can use the upstart script also provided.

 **I did update the configuration but I can't see the change in rrd**

 If you change the configuration , the _rrd_ files will have to be regenerated.
-Delete the rrd file concerned by the change and restart rpimonitord.
+Delete the -rrd- file concerned by the change and restart rpimonitord.
 This can be done with the following command is rpimonitord is installed as a daemon:

-    sudo restart rpimonitord
+    sudo /etc/init.d/rpimonitord restart

 **RPi-Monitor supports https.
 How to activate it?**